Death and All His Friends Cast Long Shadows In the Public Space

 # # # #

-*“Community violence in neighborhoods can result in children witnessing assaults and even killings of family members, peers, trusted adults, innocent bystanders, and perpetrators of violence.
-Violence in the community can prevent children from feeling safe in their own schools and neighborhoods.
-Violence and ensuing psychological trauma can lead children to adopt an attitude of hypervigilance, to become experts at detecting threat or perceived threat — never able to let down their guard in order to be ready for the next outbreak of violence.
-They may come to believe that violence is “normal,” that violence is “here to stay,” and that relationships are too fragile to trust because one never knows when violence will take the life of a friend or loved one.
+*"Community violence" is a highly imperfect term, in that it describes what communities are experiencing without engaging the forms of structural violence that gave rise these conditions.
+Still, it can be useful to understand that community-wide struggles with trauma (including the witnessing of violence) because, according to a study conducted as part of the Defending Childhood Initiative, it "can prevent children from feeling safe in their own schools and neighborhoods...[and] lead children to adopt an attitude of hypervigilance, to become experts at detecting threat or perceived threat — never able to let down their guard in order to be ready for the next outbreak of violence.
+They may come to believe that violence is 'normal,' that violence is 'here to stay,' and that relationships are too fragile to trust because one never knows when violence will take the life of a friend or loved one.
 They may turn to gangs or criminal activities to prevent others from viewing them as weak and to counteract feelings of despair and powerlessness, perpetuating the cycle of violence and increasing their risk of incarceration.
-They are also at risk for becoming victims of intimate partner violence in adolescence and in adulthood.”
-Source: http://www.justice.gov/defendingchildhood/cev-rpt-full.pdf
+They are also at risk for becoming victims of intimate partner violence in adolescence and in adulthood."